2030 Men's Rugby League World Cup

-The 2030 Men's Rugby League World Cup will be the eighteenth staging of the Rugby League World Cup, and will revert to a stand-alone tournament with the women's and wheelchair tournaments being played in 2028 and 2029 respectively.
-The tournement will feature ten teams like the 2026 tournament.
+The 2030 Men's Rugby League World Cup will be the eighteenth staging of the Rugby League World Cup, and will be one of three major tournaments part of the 2030 Rugby League World Cup.

 The competition is expected to be held in during October and November 2030.

 Background

 Following the withdrawal of France as host of the 2025 Rugby League World Cups, the International Rugby League (IRL) recognised it would become increasingly difficult for one or two nations to host three growing tournaments.

 On 3 August 2023, the IRL announced the men's tournament would continue on a four-year cycle with the next edition taking place in 2026 (four years after the postponed 2021 tournament) and held concurrently with the women's and wheelchair tournaments.
 The following men's event would take place in 2030 with the next women's tournament taking place as a stand-alone event in 2028 before continuing on a four-year cycle.
 The decision was made to ease the strain on future hosts.
 The same decision was made on 13 November for the wheelchair tournament for the same reason, with their new four-year cycle starting in 2029.

 Before 2017 the women's tournament was played in build up to the men's tournament as was the wheelchair tournament before 2021, both being played as part of the Festival of World Cups.

+In December 2025, the IRL announced a U-turn decision, to continue holding the men's, women's, and wheelchair world cups concurrently.
+Further, the World Cup will remain available for only full member nations.